What does a Case Manager do?

 - Cons:

-- Need for strong communication and organizational skills
+- Need for strong communication and problem-solving skills

 What is the job outlook for a Case Manager?

 The job outlook for Case Managers is promising, with an average of 16,000 job positions available each year.
 This trend is expected to grow by 9.1% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS).
-This growth highlights the increasing demand for skilled professionals in healthcare and social services.
-Job seekers can look forward to a stable and expanding career path in this field.
+This growth highlights the increasing demand for skilled professionals in this field.
+Job seekers can look forward to a stable and expanding career path.

 Continue to Salaries for Case Manager